rcspam/audio2ascii/README.md

 # audio2ascii
+  Natron2.0 python plugin to animate you parameters with waveform from an audio file(mp3, wav,aiff,...).
-  Convert an audio file to an ascii file readable by the Natron2.0/Nuke curve editor (Linux version, but can be adapted for OSX or other Unix-like).
+  It use a bash script that you must have in your $PATH.
+(This is a Linux version, but it can be easily adapted for OSX or other Unix-like).

  ![frame](https://cloud.githubusercontent.com/assets/10021906/8601788/af3e4966-266e-11e5-9c08-2ef884d485cd.png)